14th Annual Festival, February 3 & 4, 2017, in Littleton, CO

 - On-site meals—lunch and/or dinner, if desired, or eat at a variety of local restaurants

-- Merchandise for sale—including instruction and sheet music books, dulcimer accessories, and sometimes even dulcimers for sale
+- Merchandise for sale—Festival logo items (mugs, t-shirts, tote bags, water bottles) and, depending on participating vendors, instruction and sheet music books, dulcimer accessories, and sometimes even dulcimers for sale.
+This year we will have a new feature – Swap Table

-- Optional—Master Classes with our guest headliners (for additional fee paid directly to the headliners)
+- Optional—Special pre-Festival classes with our Guest Artists (for additional fee paid directly to the Guest Artists)

 Even though we keep “oldies but goodies” like our Jam Sessions, we seek to provide a unique experience each year.
 For example, in 2013 we introduced the “Band Scramble.”
 So expect some things to be different yet again this year, too!